galbus/the-cake-is-a-lie/README.md

 # The Cake is a Lie - JSON RESFful API

+## Note

+*This project is a CodeIgniter demonstration for a job application and, as such, it is incomplete.
+The primary purpose is to demonstrate technical understanding, coding standards and documentation standards, not to function as working software.*

 ## Overview

 This API enables you to take part in a cake voting content.
 Mmmmmmm.